Shantang3/ACE-CPT-Notes/Personal Notes/0Chr11: Integrated Exercise Programming.md

 ## Some general guidelines:

-ACSM: 3-5 days per week of cardio, 2-3 days per week of resistance training.
+ACSM: 3-5 days per week of cardio, 2-3 days per week of resistance training (same for the youth).

 Weekly or biweekly exercise duration progression for cardio training over the first 4-6 weeks of training a new client: 10%.